Posted Mar 15, 2020 at 22:45. Revised Apr 25, 2021 at 12:43.

 Individuals who travel internationally may be required to be quarantined off-campus for 14 days before returning.

 On-campus athletics events will continue as scheduled.
 However, a “no spectators” policy will be in effect.
 Competitions will be held only with the required staff present.

 Large-scale public and co-curricular events that attract more than 50 people may be canceled or held with either a no-audience policy or live-streamed.

 Faculty and Staff

 I want to thank all of you for your incredible work on behalf of our institution.
-This will require all of us to be collaborative, to use our creative energy, and to work hard.
+This will require all of us to be collaborative, use our creative energy, and work hard.
 My experience at Oberlin is that we are at our best during a challenge.
-While there will no doubt be issues along the way, I believe that like any challenge, we will meet it successfully.
+While there will no doubt be issues along the way, I believe that, like any challenge, we will meet it successfully.

 Carmen Twillie Ambar, President